ampere-solution/ollama-chat/README.md

 #### 11. Apply dashboard-ingress.yaml
 *Note:*
 *Replace "your dashboard dns name" with your dns.*
-*If you don't have dns name, you can set local dns as followed in the section "Run Demo using Local DNS"*
+*If you don't have dns name, you can set to use local hostname as followed in the section "Run Demo using Local Hostnames"*

 ```kubectl apply -f dashboard-ingress.yaml```